Ryan-Yanlong/Ryan-Yanlong/_pages/about.md

 - **MuSHIN**: Hypergraph-based unsupervised learning for metabolic gap-filling and reaction prediction in genome-scale metabolic models.
 - **DREAM-GNN**: Multimodal graph learning for drug–disease association prediction.

-## I’m looking for
-I’m interested in collaborating on problems related to **biomedical graph learning** and **foundation models for biology**.
-If you think our interests align, feel free to reach out.

 ---